 Mages are the masters of this realm.
-Each level is ruled by a single mage wielding one of the coveted Pebbles of Power.
+Each of the dungeon’s 100 levels is ruled by a single mage wielding one of the coveted Pebbles of Power.
 They cast spells from a distance and are resistant (though not invulnerable) to spells cast on them.
-Little is known of their history, but they have demonstrated an unscrupulous lust for power and must be stopped!
+Little is known of their history, but these wizards have demonstrated an unscrupulous lust for power and must be stopped!

 Warriors of various sorts and sizes have been hired by the mages as bodyguards.
 Well armed and armored, they are formidable opponents.
 Some are of human or elvish ancestry.
 Others are dwarves, gnomes, or members of other diminutive races.
 The largest and most fearsome are orcs, hobgoblins, and half-giants.
 Do not underestimate any of them!

 The mages have allied themselves with other denizens of the deep as well: goblins, trolls, and ogres.
 These monsters look similar, differing only in size, and each come in pale-skinned and dark-skinned varieties.
-Originally all were dark-skinned, but some gradually lost their pigmentation following many generations in the deep recesses of the earth, far from sunlight.
+Originally all were dark-skinned, but some gradually lost pigmentation following many generations in the deep recesses of the earth, far from any trace of sun, moon, or stars.
 (That’s right, Dungeons & Dragons: subterranean races are more likely to be pale-skinned, not the other way around!
 But I digress.)

 For reasons not fully understood, the pale-skinned goblins, trolls, and ogres are also more resistant to magic, whereas those of darker complexion are more resistant to physical attacks.
-This is also true of the various white and black beasts these monsters have brought with them down into their cavernous lairs, including giant rats, dire wolves, panthers, and bears.
+The same correlation holds for the white and black varieties of one-eyed floating monsters known to haunt these ancient, cavernous depths.

 Actions & Controls